worldline/ProSA/prosa_book/src/ch03-05-service.md

         // Register the processor
         self.proc.add_proc().await?;

-        // Need to have a unique message id when you send a message let mut msg_id = 0;

         // Wait for the service table before sending messages to a service loop {
             if let Some(msg) = self.internal_rx_queue.recv().await {